ilkarman/CV_end_to_end/02-WebApp/AzureWebApp.md

 	We add another entry-point (.../cntk) which will print the version of CNTK we have installed

-33. Restart your web-app and go to: http://ikwebappdemo.azurewebsites.net/cntk where you should see:
+33. Restart your web-app and go to: http://<yourwebiste>.azurewebsites.net/cntk where you should see:
 	```
 	CNTK version: 2.0.beta11.0
 	```
+## F - Tensorflow & Keras (coming soon ...)

+34. Should just be a pip install from the virtual environment (coming soon ...)